|The 1978 Buccaneer draft review|

 10 - LB - Aaron Brown - Ohio State - Good pick

 Any time a late round pick remains on a roster for a season or two, it was a worthwhile selection and Aaron Brown played three seasons with the Bucs.
 Never more than a special teamer and back-up linebacker, he did go on to success in the Canadian Football League after leaving Tampa Bay.

 11 - traded to Pittsburgh for Ernie Holmes - bad trade

 Had played seven seasons with the Steel Curtain defense in Pittsburgh and had won two Super Bowl rings with Chuck Noll, and looked to be a steal for the Bucs when obtained in May 1978 for a 10th and 11th round picks.
 But there was a reason Holmes was traded and that was because he simply wasn't good enough any more.
 He didn't make it past camp and never played for the Bucs.

 12 - RB - Kevin McLee - Georgia - Wasted pick

-Never played a down for the Buccaneers - ended his college career as the Georgia Bulldogs' all-time leading rusher and was a first-team SEC in his junior year.
-Never played football in the NFL at all.
+Never played football in the NFL at all..
+Ended his college career as the Georgia Bulldogs' all-time leading rusher and was a first-team SEC in his junior year.